 National and state air quality standards have been established for ground-level ozone.
 There are both primary standards, which are based on health effects, and secondary standards, which are based on welfare effects (e.g. damage to trees, crops and materials).
 For ground-level ozone, the primary and secondary National Ambient Air Quality Standards (NAAQS) are the same (see Table 1).
-The ozone NAAQS were revised in 2008 because EPA had determined that the old standard of 0.08 parts per million (ppm) maximum daily eight-hour average was not sufficiently protective of public health.
-On March 12, 2008 they set a revised standard of 0.075 ppm maximum daily 8-hour average.
+The ozone NAAQS were revised in 2008 because EPA determined that the old standard of 0.08 parts per million (ppm) maximum daily eight-hour average was not sufficiently protective of public health.
+The revised standard of 0.075 ppm maximum daily 8hour average went into effect on May 27, 2008.
 As many people are accustomed to the old standards, summary information relative to that standard will be provided in this report along with summaries based on the new standard.